Superlubricity

 The similarity of the term superlubricity with terms such as superconductivity and superfluidity is misleading; other energy dissipation mechanisms can lead to a finite (normally small) friction force.
 Superlubricity is more analogous to phenomena such as superelasticity, in which substances such as Nitinol have very low, but nonzero, elastic moduli; supercooling, in which substances remain liquid until a lower-than-normal temperature; super black, which reflects very little light; giant magnetoresistance, in which very large but finite magnetoresistance effects are observed in alternating nonmagnetic and ferromagnetic layers; superhard materials, which are diamond or nearly as hard as diamond; and superlensing, which have a resolution which, while finer than the diffraction limit, is still finite.

-Superlubricity at the macroscale
+Macroscale

-In 2015, a team led by Dr. Anirudha Sumant at the Argonne National Laboratory have been able to experimentally demonstrate superlubricity at true microscale for the first time.
-The detailed experimental investigations were supported by sophisticated computational studies.
-Argonne scientists used Mira [supercomputer] simulating up to 1.2 million atoms for dry environments and up to 10 million atoms for humid environments.
-The researchers used the LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) code to carry out the computationally demanding reactive molecular dynamics simulations.
-This team optimized LAMMPS and its implementation of ReaxFF by adding OpenMP threading, replacing MPI point-to-point communication with MPI collectives in key algorithms, and leveraging MPI I/O. Altogether, these enhancements allowed the code to perform twice as fast as before.
+In 2015, researchers obtained evidence for superlubricity at microscales, supported by computational studies.
+The Mira supercomputer simulated up to 1.2 million atoms for dry environments and up to 10 million atoms for humid environments.

-Dr. Sumant's research team has already acquired three US patents on superlubricity and more are in the process, which could potentially be used for applications in dry environments, such as computer hard drives, wind turbine gears, and mechanical rotating seals for microelectromechanical and nanoelectromechanical systems.
-Dr. Sumant gave a TEDX talk on Superlubricity.